Revised in October 2025

 https://<d365fourl>/data/<dataentity>

-OData provides a quick, codeless data integration method with many data query options and CRUD operations.
-You can use its open standard query string language to query your data and do data manipulations using standard Odata CRUD commands, all using just simple and open standard REST calls.
-If you would like to call a custom method within your data entity, this is also supported by exposing custom actions with your OData entities, so the commands are also extendable to a certain point.
+OData provides a quick and codeless data integration with its featured query options and CRUD operations.
+You can use its open standard query string language to query your data and do data manipulations using standard OData CRUD commands, all using just simple and open standard REST calls.
+There is even support for bulk operations like bulk insert and bulk update.
+With the OData actions feature, you can create and run custom methods within OData entities, manipulating data or running custom program logic.

-Remember you can also use OData endpoints in Azure API manager, just like custom services which I will mention soon..
+Remember, you can also use OData endpoints in Azure API Manager, just like custom services and other F&O endpoints.

 ADVANTAGES

-- Open and standard data integration protocol with many data inquiry and CRUD commands out of the box
+- Open, standard data integration protocol with many data inquiry, CRUD, and bulk operation commands out of the box

-- Support for extending with custom data actions
+- Support for extending functionality with custom data actions

 DISADVANTAGES

-- Not suitable to be used with complex business logic and queries
+- Not suitable to be use with complex business logic and queries

 More info: https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/odata